A massive list of all the best and most essential accessories for the very customizable Fujifilm X-Pro3.

 Expert Shield Screen Protector

-Expert Shield screen protectors come in three styles, Crystal Clear, Glass, and Anti-Glare.
-Crystal Clear is a thin screen protector that offers basic protection.
-Glass is much thicker and does a better job of protecting the screen from dings and scratches.
+Expert Shield screen protectors come in three styles: Crystal Clear, Glass, and Anti-Glare.
+Crystal Clear is a thin screen protector that offers basic protection, while glass is much thicker and better protects the screen from dings and scratches.
 Anti-Glare eliminates most reflections but will reduce the display quality a little.
 Do you need a screen protector for the X-Pro3?
 Maybe not, but at least a Crystal Clear Protector might still be a good idea.
-If you have a problem with these, just contact Expert Shield and they will send you replacements. |
+If you have a problem with these, just contact Expert Shield, and they will send you replacements. |

 Best Batteries Fujifilm X-Pro 3